microwavenby/conduct/README.md

 Thank you also to [Ashe Dryden](https://www.ashedryden.com/) and [Karolina Szczur](https://thefox.is/) for their advice and support.

 This policy is licensed under a [Creative Commons Attribution 4.0 International](https://creativecommons.org/licenses/by/4.0/) license.
 We encourage other events to adopt (and enforce) similar policies by using and remixing ours.

+This is a fork of the [XOXO Festival Code of Conduct](https://github.com/xoxo/conduct) and all props to the folx that maintain and create magical things.